 - To address imbalance and dysfunction by nurturing those processes back to health

 The process is often a fascinating task of detective work – a functional medicine doctor working with the client to understand the complex chronology of events that led to the illness and developing a working hypothesis regarding its source and treatment.
 The more complex the illness the more useful this approach can be.
 Most people with complex illness innately understand that the gastrointestinal, mood, and pain symptoms, for example, are all related but when discussing their illness with a conventional medical specialist the specialist is only interested in the system of their specialty.

 Sometimes we undertake biological testing to gather more data; other times we start with targeted nutritional supplements and therapeutic lifestyle changes.
 Pharmaceutical medication is sometimes a necessary tool in this approach to recovering balanced function, though rarely as a first course.

 In our practice, functional medicine is a process of discovery and as such is often slower than a primarily pharmaceutical approach.
-We believe it ultimately offers much more promise for achieving and sustaining wellness, and prolonging life, than the symptom-suppression of pharmaceutical medicine alone.
+Our functional medicine doctor believes it ultimately offers much more promise for achieving and sustaining wellness and prolonging life, than the symptom-suppression of pharmaceutical medicine alone.